Month 1, Day 20, Wednesday 6:30 p.m.

 Sebastien nodded easily, shooing him off with a flap of his hand.

 As they strode determinedly away, Damien asked Ana, “What happened?
 Is Nat okay?”

 Ana’s expression was carefully neutral, but a muscle pulsed in her jaw.
 “Natalia is unharmed.
 Physically, at least.
 She was frightened by the fighting last night.
 Cousin Robbie teased her that I had died, and then he locked her in a supply closet.
-She was stuck for several hours until one of the servants let her out, Mother scolded her for having cried so hard she made herself ugly and dirty, and of course Robbie denied any wrongdoing.
-So Nat got in trouble for lying.”
+She was stuck for several hours until one of the servants found her and let her out.
+Mother scolded her for having cried so hard she made herself ugly and dirty, and of course Robbie denied any wrongdoing.
+So, Nat got in trouble for lying.”

 “I’ll give him a good thrashing,” Damien said, grinding his fist into his palm.

 “She tried to,” Ana said, her voice growing rough.
 “Father saw.
 He was with Uncle Randolph, so I’m assuming he was embarrassed, and she was punished.
 Nat was a little too hysterical to explain everything coherently by this point in her message.
 I could barely read her scribbles past the ink blots and tear stains.”

 “Robbie’s a grown man now.
 It’s shameful to be picking on a small girl like that.”